Posted on:

 Although the Scribble tool is very useful, nothing is perfect.
 There are a few limitations that you must know:

-- Cannot draw easily on mobile
+- Difficult to use on mobile

-- Limited to lines and curves (no paint bucket or fill tool)
+- Limited to lines and curves, no paint bucket or fill tool

 - Drawings can't be exported as separate files